-Arete Wealth Advisors is an investment advisory and wealth management firm headquartered in Chicago.
-It has additional offices throughout the country, including locations in Alabama, Arizona, California, Colorado, Florida, Georgia, Illinois, Iowa, Kansas, Louisiana, Maryland, Massachusetts, Missouri, New Hampshire, North Carolina, Pennsylvania, South Dakota, Tennessee, Texas, Utah and Virginia.
+Arete Wealth Advisors is a financial advisor firm headquartered in Chicago.
+It has additional offices throughout the country, including locations in Alabama, Arizona, California, Colorado, Connecticut, Florida, Illinois, Iowa, Kansas, Louisiana, Maryland, Massachusetts, Missouri, New Hampshire, New York, Pennsylvania, South Dakota, Tennessee, Texas and Virginia.

 Arete firm advises mostly high-net-worth clients, though it does have individual clients who fall below the high-net-worth threshold.
-It also has a roster of institutional clients, including pension and profit-sharing plans, and corporations.
+It also has a roster of institutional clients, including pension/profit-sharing plans and corporations.

 Arete Wealth Management Background

 Arete Wealth Advisors was founded in 2007, and it has been registered with the SEC since 2009.
-It is wholly owned by its parent holding company, Old Growth Capital, LLC.
-The holding company owns another wholly owned subsidiary, Arete Wealth Management, LLC, which is a broker-dealer.
+It is wholly owned by its parent holding company, Arete Wealth, Inc. The holding company owns another wholly owned subsidiary, Arete Wealth Management, LLC, which is a broker-dealer.
 Some of the advisors at Arete Wealth Management may also be registered representatives with Arete Wealth Management.

 Arete Wealth Management Client Types and Minimum Account Sizes